 The STEP Ahead Program at Centenary University is an intense four-week residential pre-entrance program held during Summer Session II for incoming Freshman enrolled in Project ABLE.
+STEP stands for Summer Transition and Enrichment Program.
 It is designed to enhance the development of a student's self-advocacy, independence, interpersonal and academic skills.

 The primary goal of the STEP Ahead Program is to appropriately prepare the student for college level work.
-Enrollment is limited to 12-15 students who have specific learning disabilities that affect academics and whose educational background indicates a need for basic skills remediation, developmental education, or specialized supported challenges designed to address academic, social, and/or emotional concerns.
-Admission to the program is limited to those students who have been accepted for and intend to enroll at Centenary University in the fall semester.
+Enrollment is limited to 15 students who have specific learning differences and whose educational background indicates a need for basic skills remediation, developmental education, or specialized support.
+It is designed to enhance the development of a student's self-advocacy, independence, interpersonal, and academic skills.

+Admission to the program is limited to those students who have been accepted for and intend to enroll at Centenary University in the Fall semester.

-STEP Ahead presents the opportunity to earn credits toward graduation, develop the skills needed to succeed at the post-secondary level, interact with members of the faculty, experience living and studying on campus, remediate areas of weakness and hone strengthen and familiarize oneself with campus resources and offices.
+STEP Ahead presents the opportunity to earn credits toward graduation, develop the skills needed to succeed at the post-secondary level, and interact with members of the faculty in classes and seminars.
+Also, students will have the chance to experience living and studying on a safe and beautiful campus, remediate areas of weakness and hone strength, and familiarize oneself with campus resources and offices.
+There will also be time to establish relationships with various staff and peers.